 Conval High School has taken another approach.
-Using a TASC (Teachers in Academic Support Centers) program, they have scheduled in intervention blocks.
+Using a TASC (Teachers in Academic Support Centers) program, they have scheduled in flex blocks.
 These blocks allow opportunities for relearning, advising, and student enrichment.
 TASC bring together teachers, administrators, really the entire staff, to help students get the more personalized care that they need.
 Basically, by increasing communication, staff can help each other help students.
-School culture is improved, and students don't get left out.
+School culture is improved, and students don’t get left out.

 “The possibility of using automation in putting the pieces of the high school schedule together needs to be explored.
 Machines and other fruits of modern technology have performed miracles in lifting burdens from the backs of men in all walks of life.
 Why should not such technological developments also be used to lighten one of the most burdensome, time consuming of all tasks in the operation of a high school, the making of the schedule?”